vladislavlisin/movie_classifier_app/README.md

-# digitRecognizerFlask
+# movie review classifier (sentiment+rating)
-some attempts to design a per proj
+some attempts to design a pet proj
 Flask, Keras, Sqlite3